 The desktop-only JDK Mission Control application requires developers and administrators to access flight recordings on the local disk.
 Otherwise, one resorts to a complex and potentially insecure setup to connect directly to applications over Java Management Extensions (JMX) in the cloud.
 Similarly, the bare-metal-focused JDK Flight Recorder allows JVMs to dump recordings into the local filesystem, but not when the application runs inside a container.
 In that case, the filesystem is not easily accessible from the outside world, and it isn't possible to retrieve and analyze recordings.

-This article introduces ContainerJFR, a young project on the way to becoming a Red Hat product.
-ContainerJFR seeks to bridge the gaps between JDK Flight Recorder in the cloud and end-users at their workstations.
+This article introduces Cryostat, a young project on the way to becoming a Red Hat product.
+Cryostat seeks to bridge the gaps between JDK Flight Recorder in the cloud and end-users at their workstations.

-Installing ContainerJFR manually is straightforward using the available images on Quay.io.
+Installing Cryostat manually is straightforward using the available images on Quay.io.
 Run the following for a basic installation and product demonstration:

-For a more full-fledged demonstration, you can clone the ContainerJFR repository and run its
+For a more full-fledged demonstration, you can clone the Cryostat repository and run its

 smoketest.sh.
 The following sets up a few containers in a Podman pod for testing and demonstration: